- January 6, 2017

 "Witch of Ice Kingdom II" is a retro JRPG with a brevily described yet rich storyline, set in a permanently wintered Exlester Continent.
 As a little witch, you'll use magic and summoned pumpkins to combat foes in turn-based battles, while uncovering hidden events and exploring dangerous locations.
 The game takes a unique approach by disabling physical attacks for your character, emphasizing the use of magical abilities.
 The plot revolves around the aftermath of a devastating war between witches and the ensuing chaotic weather patterns, "Crazy Winter," threatening the mainland.

-- The game offers a unique art style that stands out from typical RPG Maker games, providing a refreshing visual experience.
+- The game has a unique art style that stands out from typical RPG Maker games, providing a refreshing experience.

-- The story is enjoyable and has fairy-tale inspirations, making it different from generic RPGMaker narratives.
+- The story is enjoyable and has fairy-tale inspirations, making it different from generic RPGMaker titles.

-- The translation is poorly executed, leading to numerous grammatical errors that detract from the overall experience.
+- The translation is poorly done, leading to grammatical errors that detract from the overall experience.

-- Gameplay can be unbalanced, with early bosses being overly difficult while later encounters become trivial.
+- Gameplay can be unbalanced, with early bosses being overly difficult while later encounters are too easy.

-- The game is relatively short, leaving players wanting more content and depth in the story and gameplay.
+- The game is relatively short, leaving some players wishing for a more extended experience.

 story

-13 mentions Positive Neutral NegativeThe story of "Witch of Ice Kingdom II" is a fairy-tale inspired narrative featuring a good witch and a prince on a quest to reclaim a throne, which, while enjoyable and endearing, suffers from clumsy translations that detract from its overall impact.
-Despite some cringe-worthy dialogue and a short length, players find the story engaging and appreciate the accompanying music and graphics.
-Overall, it offers a decent experience, especially for those who enjoy story-driven RPGs.
+26 mentions Positive Neutral NegativeThe story of "Witch of Ice Kingdom II" is a fairy-tale-inspired narrative featuring a good witch and a prince on a quest to reclaim a throne, which, while enjoyable and endearing, suffers from clumsy translations that detract from its overall impact.
+Despite some cringe-worthy dialogue, players find the story engaging and appreciate the accompanying music and graphics.
+Overall, it offers a decent experience, especially for those who enjoy short, story-driven RPGs.

 “Translations aside, the story was actually sort of endearing.”